Complying with Data Handling Requirements in Cloud Storage Systems

 \section{Introduction}

 }

-\IEEEPARstart{N}{owadays}, it is common for web services to outsource the storage of data to cloud storage systems.
-While this offers multiple benefits, clients and lawmakers frequently insist that storage providers comply with different data handling requirements (\dhrs{}), ranging from restricted storage locations or durations \cite{gellmann_privacy_2009,jansen_guidelines_2011,pearson_cloud-issues_2010} to certain properties of the storage medium such as full disk encryption \cite{gramm-leach-bliley_1999,song_masses_2012}.
+\IEEEPARstart{N}{owadays}, many web services outsource the storage of data to cloud storage systems.
+While this offers multiple benefits, clients and lawmakers frequently insist that storage providers comply with different data handling requirements (\dhrs{}), ranging from restricted storage locations or durations \cite{gellmann_privacy_2009,pearson_cloud-issues_2010} to properties of the storage medium such as full disk encryption \cite{gramm-leach-bliley_1999,song_masses_2012}.
 However, cloud storage systems do not support compliance with \dhrs{} today.
-Instead, the decision on which nodes to store data is primarily taken with the intention to optimize reliability, availability, and performance, and thus mostly ignoring the demand for support of \dhrs{}.
-Even worse, \dhrs{} are becoming increasingly diverse, detailed, and difficult to check and enforce \cite{pasquier_flow-audit_2016}, while cloud storage systems are becoming more versatile, spanning different continents \cite{abramova_nosql_2013} or infrastructures \cite{buyya_intercloud_2010}, and even different second-level providers \cite{bernstein_intercloud_2009,grozev_intercloud_2012}.
-Hence, clients currently have no control over compliance with \dhrs{} when their data is outsourced to cloud storage systems.
+Instead, the selection of storage nodes is primarily optimized towards reliability, availability, and performance, and thus mostly ignores the demand for \dhrs{}.
+Even worse, \dhrs{} are becoming increasingly diverse, detailed, and difficult to check and enforce \cite{pasquier_flow-audit_2016}, while cloud storage systems are becoming more versatile, spanning different continents \cite{abramova_nosql_2013} or infrastructures \cite{buyya_intercloud_2010}, and even second-level providers \cite{bernstein_intercloud_2009}.
+Hence, clients cannot ensure compliance with \dhrs{} when their data is outsourced to cloud storage systems.

 This apparent lack of control is not merely an academic problem.
-Since customers have no influence on the treatment of their data after it has passed into today's cloud storage systems, a large set of customers cannot benefit from the advantages of cloud storage systems.
-The Intel IT Center surveys~\cite{intel_holding_2012} among 800 IT professionals, that 78\% of their organizations have to comply with regulatory mandates.
-Again, 78\% of these organizations are concerned that cloud offers are unable to meet their requirements.
-In consequence, 57\% of these organizations actually refrain from outsourcing regulated data to the cloud.
-The lack of control over the treatment of data in cloud storage hence scares away a large set of clients.
+Since customers have no influence on the treatment of their data in today's cloud storage systems, a large set of customers cannot benefit from the advantages offered by the cloud.
+The Intel IT Center surveys~\cite{intel_holding_2012} among 800 IT professionals, that 78\% of organizations have to comply with regulatory mandates.
+Again, 78\% of organizations are concerned that cloud offers are unable to meet their requirements.
+In consequence, 57\% of organizations actually refrain from outsourcing regulated data to the cloud.
+The lack of control over the treatment of data in cloud storage hence scares away many clients.
 This especially holds for the healthcare, financial, and government sectors \cite{intel_holding_2012}.